StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/about.md

 In Fall 2019 I was a program assistant at the Mathematical Sciences Research Instute at  UC Berkeley in the semester program in Micolocal Analysis. <br/>

-My broad research interests are geometric mechanics (sub-riemannian geometry), harmonic analysis on groups, and inverse problems.
+My broad research interests are geometric mechanics (sub-riemannian geometry), harmonic analysis on groups, and inverse problems.1

  My University of Bath webpage is [here](http://people.bath.ac.uk/spf34).